An Introduction to 2QB and Superflex Leagues

 - The top quarterback drafted in 2019 was Patrick Mahomes.
 He played 14 games and finished as the overall QB7 (QB6 in points per game).

-Injuries figured prominently into some of these situations, but the fact that no top-drafted quarterback over the past five years has managed to finish top-5 in total points or points per game is pretty eye-opening.
+Injuries figured into some of these situations, but the fact that only two of the five seasons featured a top-drafted quarterback among the top-5 in total points or points per game is pretty eye-opening.
 No matter how good a field general is, he has to get a little lucky in any given season to lead his position in fantasy scoring, typically through variance related to touchdown rate.
 And while finishing in the QB6 to QB9 range after being drafted as the QB1 isn’t hateful, it’s often more appealing (and manageable) to land one of the later-round passers who ascend into the top-5 or top-10.
 So just like in one-quarterback leagues, drafters in two-quarterback leagues are often incentivized to wait on drafting the position, and that brings us to the next trend...

 In 2QB/Superflex, Later-Round QB Drafting Has Gained Momentum

-It’s worth noting, however, that while most players beyond QB15 are still going later than they used to, the discrepancies between 2015 and 2019 for those later-pick quarterbacks become less drastic as you get deeper into the position’s ADP.
-In fact, the QB30 was actually drafted slightly higher on average in 2019 than he was in 2015.
+It’s worth noting, however, that while most players beyond QB15 are still going later than they used to when we get to the 25th QB off the board, managers are pulling the trigger earlier.
 And that brings us to our last trend for this section...

 Quarterback FOMO Still Exists Later in Drafts